The cable car ride is free. On the other hand, you could die.

 Riding the Flying Coffins in Chiatura

 We ventured into a battered blue cable car at the bottom of a still-operating line that once ferried workers up a steep cliff that separated their jobs and homes.
-No need to buy a ticket for this free ride; you simply wait until there are enough people to fill the car.
+We didn’t need to buy a ticket for this free ride; we simply waited until there were enough people to fill the car.

 I noticed the rotating wheels that pull down a second car from the top, using its weight as a counterbalance to haul the lower car upwards.
 There is no safety mechanism in the event of a cable break; the only option is a fatal plunge to the bottom.
 Still, I couldn’t find any record of an accident, except for one on a much newer cable car system in the capital city of Tbilisi in 1990 that killed 20 people.